JoseTomasTocino/Notes/README.md

     sudo apt-get install texlive-full

 Also, you need [Pygments](http://pygments.org/) for the code highlighting.
+It can be easily installed using:

+    sudo apt-get install python-pygments

 Once you have all the dependencies, just run

     make